nengo/nengo-fpga/docs/usage.rst

 .. code-block:: python

-   # Connection from input to pre-synaptic ensemble
+   # Connection from input to "pre" ensemble
    nengo.Connection(input_node, pre)

-   # Connection from pre- to post-synaptic ensembles
+   # Connection from "pre" to "post" ensemble
    conn = nengo.Connection(pre, post)

 and are replaced with the slightly modified FPGA versions:

 .. code-block:: python

-   # Connection from input to pre-synaptic ensembles
+   # Connection from input to "pre" (FPGA) ensemble
    nengo.Connection(input_node, ens_fpga.input)  # Note the added '.input'

-   # Connection from pre- to post-synaptic ensembles
+   # Connection from "pre" (FPGA) to "post" ensemble
    nengo.Connection(ens_fpga.output, post)  # Note the added '.output'

 The NengoFPGA connections are very similar to the original Nengo connections